Lombok Culture

 Apart from attracting, there is also the word pelaik”ang (take away), which means taking away in the Sasak language.
 In the context of marriage or kidnapping marriage, merarik is defined as a man who takes away a woman to be his wife.

-The term merarik, meaning an abducted marriage, is understood by people in almost all of Lombok Island.
+The term merarik, meaning an abducted marriage, is understood by people all of Lombok.
 However, there are still some areas that mention the term in the accent and pronunciation debate.

 Mating is usually done at night or after sunset.
 The eloping of the girl marks the beginning of a series of wedding rituals.
 Merage practice is not allowed to be held at night, and there are customary sanctions for those who violate it.